Simple Raspberry Oat Breakfast Bars

 Sprinkle the remaining mixture over the preserves and press lightly.
 Don't pack it down too hard - you want some of that textural contrast between the firm base and the crumbly top.

-Easy Berry Oat Bars Recipe Pin it
+Easy Berry Oat Bars Recipe Save

 Easy Berry Oat Bars Recipe | bakeitgood.com